Home ownership much more difficult for Millennials

 She also suggests young people use the 30% figure as a way of determining how much they should pay for a home.

-“Make sure the complete payment for your mortgage is less than 30% of your income.”
+“Make sure the complete payment for your mortgage is less than 30 percent of your income," Signorelli said.

 © 2017 WFAA-TV